karishma-devcodes/karishma-devcodes/README.md

 🌱 Currently learning Database Systems, MongoDB, React.js, and modern software development practices

+📊 Proficient in Microsoft Excel and Microsoft Word for documentation, data management, report preparation, and project presentation.

 🚀 Developed a Carbon Absorber Application leveraging algae-based concepts for environmental sustainability

 🐍 Strong foundation in Python and problem-solving